blakedietz/blakedietz.me/content/posts/do-k8s/index.md

 ---
+path: /blog/2021-07-24/digital-ocean-kubernetes
 title: "From zero to hosted with Digital Ocean Kubernetes: Part 1 bootstrapping Argo CD"
-description: From zero to a cluster managed by Argo CD and ssl certs.
+description: From zero to a K8s cluster managed by Argo CD
-tags: [tutorial,digital ocean,k8s,kubernetes,helm,argocd]
+tags:
+  - tutorial
+  - digital ocean
+  - k8s
+  - kubernetes
+  - helm
+  - argocd
 draft: false
-date: "2021-07-24T12:00:00.000Z"
+date: 2021-07-24T12:00:00.000Z
-path: "/blog/2021-07-24/digital-ocean-kubernetes"
 ---

 This tutorial aims to get you up and running from zero to a fully hosted kubernetes cluster managed by Argo CD hosted by